 Please note that the above individual rights are not absolute, and we may be entitled to refuse requests where certain exceptions apply.
-If you have given your consent and you wish to withdraw it, please contact your campus Privacy Manager or our Chief Security Officer by phone or email using the contact details provided at the end of this document.
+If you have given your consent and you wish to withdraw it, please contact our Privacy Manager by phone at 314-246-7333 or email email@example.com.
 Please note that where our processing of your personal data relies on your consent and where you then withdraw that consent, we may not be able to provide all or some aspects of our services to you and/or it may affect the provision of those services.

-If you have any questions about your rights regarding your Personal Information, please simply write to us at the postal address or contact your campus Privacy Manager or our Chief Security Officer by phone or email using the contact details provided at the end of this document, where you may initiate a request to access, reject, correct, restrict, or erase your Personal Information, or where you may initiate a request for transfer of your Personal Information or initiate a request that we refrain from sending you marketing information.
+If you have any questions about your rights regarding your Personal Information, please simply write to us at the postal address provided in our Contact Information below or contact our Privacy Manager by phone at 314-246-7333 or email firstname.lastname@example.org, or the postal address below where you may initiate a request to access, reject, correct, restrict, or erase your Personal Information, or where you may initiate a request for transfer of your Personal Information or initiate a request that we refrain from sending you marketing information.